cimitrasoftware/cimitra_win_user_admin/README.md

 1. This solution has only been tested using PowerShell 7, only use PowerShell 7 or greater.
 2. The Windows computer that has the Cimitra Windows Administration Practice must have Microsoft's Remote Server Administration Tools installed.
 3. A Cimitra Agent is deployed to the same Windows machine where the Cimitra Windows Administration Practice scripts are installed.
+4. The Windows Computer where the Practice is installed must be logged in as a user with the same identity as the Remote Server's Admin user.
+For example:

+- Remote Admin User: Administrator
+- Local Windows Computer User: Administrator

 **Configuration Steps**